Avoid Visits to Your Emergency Dentist by Protecting Your Mouth during Sports

 - Do not expose your mouthguard to high temperatures—i.e. direct sunlight, hot water, or hot surfaces.
 The heat could warp your mouthguard, causing it to no longer fit and protect your mouth properly.

-Visit your Kanata dentistry office to help you find the best custom-fitted mouthguard to protect your mouth, teeth, face, and head from serious sports injuries.
+Visit your local dentistry office to help you find the best custom-fitted mouthguard to protect your mouth, teeth, face, and head from serious sports injuries.